-The researcher says that for some reason when certain words are spoken together quickly, people seem to lose control and more often than not, the one sound seems to replace the other.
-For example try saying toy boat fast a few times and you will soon start pronouncing the words as 'toy boyt'!
-Similarly, 'top cop' seems to rapidly turns into 'cop cop!'
+The researcher says that for some reason, when certain words are spoken together quickly, people seem to lose control, and more often than not, the one sound seems to replace the other.
+For example, try saying toy boat fast a few times, and you will soon start pronouncing the words as 'toy boyt'!
+Similarly, 'top cop' seems to rapidly turn into 'cop cop!'

-The MIT team plan to continue their research by placing tiny transducers on the tongues of volunteers and measuring their articulation to try gain further insight.
-Meanwhile, we can all drive people around us a little crazy, by constantly repeating a phrase that even the researchers agree makes no sense.
+The MIT team plan to continue their research by placing tiny transducers on the tongues of volunteers and measuring their articulation to try to gain further insight.
+Meanwhile, we can all drive people around us a little crazy by continually repeating a phrase that even the researchers agree makes no sense.

 'pad kid poured curd pulled cold'